Validation is a crucial step before a medical device (MD) is put on the market.

 a) Know their limitations/dysfunctions (to exclude them from our products).
 Or, if we observe the same limitations in our products during the validation phase, this will give us something to discuss.

-b) Understand statistical performances of the competitors: in order to set a benchmark for the performance and effectiveness we wish to achieve with our device, or even surpass them.
+b) Understand statistical performances of the competitors: to set a benchmark for the performance and effectiveness we wish to achieve with our device or even surpass them.

 – This library will allow us to set up a solid validation protocol adapted to the MD to be validated by choosing the right methodologies and adequate and appropriate statistical methods.

 This step is also very important, and sometimes the longest.
 As we know, we will not be able to constitute a database representative of the whole targeted population.
-Nevertheless, and in view of the bibliography we have made, we can target some characteristics to get as close as possible to it.
+Nevertheless, given the bibliography we have made, we can target some characteristics to get as close as possible to it.

-Another important point is to collect clinical data acquired in a large number of clinical sites (multi-center data), in order to cover as much as possible different populations and acquisition protocols.
+Another important point is to collect clinical data acquired in a large number of clinical sites (multi-center data), to cover as many as possible different populations and acquisition protocols.

 These requirements will allow us to calculate the minimum sample size of our database: sample size calculation.
 This size is indicative only, it is a minimum value.
 It will inevitably increase according to the criteria we wish to explore during the validation.

-The performance is first calculated on the totality of the data, but also on stratified ones:
+The performance is first calculated on the totality of the data, but also stratified ones: